Caneadea Photo Gallery Caneadea Cemeteries Caneadea Schools

-This website is being sponsored by the Caneadea Booster, Inc., a group organized for the betterment of the town and to encourage visitors to our community.
+This website is sponsored by Caneadea Booster, Inc., a local group organized for the betterment of the town and to encourage visitors to our beautiful community.

-The map below is from the 2004 edition roadmaps published by the Allegany County Department of Public Works.
+The map above is from the 2004 edition roadmaps published by the Allegany County Department of Public Works.

 Click here to view larger map.